 I have travelled a fair bit but there are many countries I am yet to explore.
 It’s a big world, you know.
 Among my trips, the most meaningful are the ones to Vietnam where I helped a low income family in Mai Chao village build a toilet and when I trekked in Ladakh assisting doctors at the eye care camp for the underprivileged locals.

 I published my first book when I was 15 years old called the “Parks of Singapore” and currently working on my second one on based on the Asiatic Lion.

-I am currently a junior in high school and the next two years are filled with hope and anticipation that my life continues to be filled with excitement, enthusiasm, learning and giving – all ingredients that bring a smile on my face and hopefully yours too!
+I am currently completing my undergraduate studies and the next few years are filled with hope and anticipation that my life continues to be filled with excitement, enthusiasm, learning and giving – all ingredients that bring a smile on my face and hopefully yours too!